SciML/deSolveDiffEq.jl/README.md

 @btime sol = solve(prob,deSolveDiffEq.lsoda()) # 812.972 ms (2152395 allocations: 67.85 MiB)
 ```

+#### Implementation Note

+Note that the implementation requires that the function returns a list, so an
+R list is generated on the output of each user function call.
+This means this
+is more comparable to the timings of the standard deSolve usage, and not the
+C/Fortran function version.
+We are working to see if that interface can be
+directly accessible by Julia functions to check the "expert's version" call
+overhead

 ## Benchmarks

 The following benchmarks demonstrate a **1000x performance advantage for the